 7 Foods to Avoid if You Have Hypothyroidism

 One of the key ways to control the symptoms of hypothyroidism is to improve your diet.
-Although you should also follow other medical recommendations, your diet plays a very important role when it comes to regulating your thyroid functions.
+Although you should also follow other medical recommendations, your diet plays a very important role when it comes to regulating your thyroid functions and, thus, there are certain foods to avoid.

 In this condition, the hormonal processes that are key for the metabolism aren’t regulated the way they should be.
-For this reason, those that suffer tend to gain weight, even if they are following a healthy lifestyle.
+For this reason, those that suffer tend to gain weight, even if they’re following a healthy lifestyle.
 But, what foods should you avoid?

 Generally, professionals should design the nutrition plans for the individuals with this problem.
 However. in general, there are some foods that you should avoid in order to avoid health complications.
 Let’s take a look at what they are!